OPPORTUNITIES TO EXPAND BROADBAND

 - Improved 25/5 and 50/10 Mbps internet access services for residents.

-- Fast network deployment timeframe, with installation starting in the summer of 2021 and full service available in the fall of 2021.
+- Fast network deployment timeframe, with installation starting in 2021 and expected completion in early 2022.

 Universal Broadband Fund

 Local ISP Vianet, with the support of the Town, has successfully applied to the Universal Broadband Fund (UBF) – Rapid Response Stream to support the expansion of high speed Internet.
 This project will bring high-speed fibre connectivity to up to 200 homes.

 On June 25, 2021, the Government of Canada announced nearly $16 million in federal funding through the Rapid Response Stream of the UBF for 27 projects to bring high-speed Internet to 7,511 underserved households in 49 communities across rural Ontario – including BWG.

 Vianet, with the support of the Town, has also applied to the Increasing Connectivity for Ontario (ICON) program, to expand their fibre network to 185 under-services homes, farms and businesses in BWG.

 Southwestern Integrated Fibre Technology (SWIFT), a regional broadband expansion project initiated by the Western Ontario Wardens’ Caucus and delivered in partnership with member municipalities and the government of Ontario and Canada, is committed to improving access to high-speed internet services across Southwestern Ontario.

 Focused on enabling greater digital equality between rural and urban populations, SWIFT subsidizes the construction of open-access high-speed networks to encourage service providers to expand broadband infrastructure in underserved rural areas.